ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 # Implementing Pre-Establishment

 During pre-establishment the application specifies the Endpoints to be used for communication as well as its preferences regarding Protocol and Path Selection.
 The implementation stores these objects and properties as part of the Preconnection object for use during connection establishment.
-For Protocol and Path Selection Properties that are not provided by the application, the implementation must use the default values specified in the Transport Services API ({{I-D.trammell-taps-interface}}).
+For Protocol and Path Selection Properties that are not provided by the application, the implementation must use the default values specified in the Transport Services API ({{I-D.ietf-taps-interface}}).

 ## Configuration-time errors